Guten-Morgen1302/smart-money-tracker-2.0/replit.md

 - Added comprehensive error handling for async operations to prevent unhandled promise rejections
 - Updated TypeScript configuration to support top-level await with es2022 target
 - Enhanced AI Trends page stability with proper error boundaries and logging
+- Implemented robust OpenAI quota limit handling with intelligent fallback responses
+- Fixed all TypeScript errors and LSP diagnostics
+- Application now runs smoothly on localhost with proper error handling for API limits
 - Verified all components are properly imported and functional

 **August 16, 2025**